Using social media effectively is essential for a good PR agency, especially for one about to add social media to its services for clients.

 6. Monitor social media ROI

-As a PR agency one of the most important things to be aware of is the ROI (return on investment) for your clients.
-If you are invoicing your clients at the end of each month then you need to be able to show your activities throughout the month and the effect they have had on the company’s success.
+Finally, as a PR agency, be aware of the ROI (return on investment) for your clients.
+If you are invoicing your clients at the end of each month, then you need to be able to show your activities throughout the month and the effect they have had on the company’s success.

-The top three measures used by PR pros to show social media success are increased website traffic (64%), increased social media engagement (61%) and increased social media followers (59%).
-A detailed report may include fan growth, impressions, shares, campaign CTR (click-through rate), spend and CPC (cost per click).
+The top three measures used by PR pros to show social media success are increased website traffic (64%), social media engagement (61%), and social media followers (59%).
+A detailed report may include fan growth, impressions, shares, campaign CTR (click-through rate), spending, and CPC (cost per click).

 agora reporting